-Krista Wood took over the Jackrabbit softball program in August of 2014 after eight successful seasons at Wayne State College in Wayne, Neb., where she posted an overall record of 270-154, with a 133-60 mark in the Northern Sun Intercollegiate Conference.
+Krista Wood was named the Jackrabbit softball head coach in August of 2014 after eight successful seasons at Wayne State College in Wayne, Nebraska.
+2020 will mark her sixth season at South Dakota State.

-In her eight years at Wayne State, Wood turned the Wildcat program into a winner, inheriting a program that posted a 10-34 record in 2006 to a school record 43 wins in 2010, when Wayne State's earned its first-ever berth in the NCAA Division II Super Regional.
+In her eight years at Wayne State, Wood turned the Wildcat program into a winner, inheriting a program that won 10 games in 2006 to a school record 43 wins in 2010, when Wayne State's earned its first-ever berth in the NCAA Division II Super Regional.

 In the 2001 national championship game, Wood tossed a two-hit shutout with five strikeouts in a 4-0 win over Lewis University.
 She also ranks second in career shutouts at UNO with 43, and earned numerous honors as a player at UNO, earning First Team All-NCC honors three times, while also collecting three All-NCC Academic Team awards.
 She earned NFCA All-Region First Team honors in 2002 and a Second Team All-Region selection in 2001.
 Wood also earned North Central Conference Freshman of the Year in 2000.